isamacode2/isamacode2/README.md

 🔭 **I'm currently working on:** Enhancing security measures and reducing cybersecurity risks.
-I've improved process efficiency at Amazon UK and developed strategies to mitigate security threats at the Cybersecurity Fusion Team / University of South Wales.
+I've improved process efficiency at Amazon UK and developed strategies to mitigate security threats at Sudo Business Ltd as a Cybersecurity Fusion Team at University of South Wales Newport.

 📚 **About Me:**
 ---